 To help you understand how an effective cost is being determined, we’re introducing the concept of contracts on people.
 Changes to a person’s cost rate, updating their role, or changing a role-level cost rate may affect that person’s effective cost rate.

-Contracts can be expanded in the response from people in a contracts
+Contracts can be expanded in the response from people in a contracts array.

 - The following fields make up a person’s contract: